Easy pesto pasta is a simple recipe, but so full of flavor! Make the pesto while the pasta cooks, and dinner is ready in less than 30 minutes!

 Pesto variations

-Who says pesto pasta has to be made with basil?
+Who says you have to make your pasta with basil pesto?
 Try these easy variations on traditional pesto for your next pasta meal!

 - Basil not in season?
 Make this pasta with Sage Pesto instead!